-- a grade of B or better is achieved in each course taken during the first two years of the program; - the completion of the Major Project is on schedule in year 3 (or years 3 and 4); - annually attends DMin retreat (years 1 and 2 for students entering in 2016 or later) and Doctor of Ministry Symposium (in person or electronically). - See also Section 8.
+- a grade of B or better is achieved in each course taken during the program; - the completion of the Major Project is on schedule in year 4 (or year 3); - annually attends Doctor of Ministry Symposium (in person or electronically). - See also Section 8.